Academic Writing & Background

 Creative & Cultural Academic Work

 Alongside research, I founded and directed the Media and Conflict Film Festival at Pictureville Cinema (National Media Museum, Bradford).
-The festival brought together filmmakers, academics, journalists and peace‑studies thinkers — including Dr Paul Rogers — to explore how war, propaganda and representation shape public understanding.
+The festival brought together filmmakers, academics, journalists and peace‑studies thinkers — including Dr Paul Rogers — to explore how war, propaganda and representation interact in media (factual, fictional and so on).